The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 The Framework

-We can summarize the adoption decision through what Christian Coachman calls the "lazy, loyal, greedy" framework:
+We can summarize the adoption decision through what I call the "lazy, loyal, greedy" framework:

 Lazy: is it easy to implement?
 Yes — the assistant runs it, the workflow is simple, and results are immediate.